kevinbrnett/Project-2--Classification/README.md

-# Classification Problem with Stroke Predictions
+# Predicting Strokes with Machine Learning

 ## Predicting Patients that are at Risk of Having a Stroke Using Various Factors